 SECTION 2.
 Joint Membership.
 Unless the Cooperative is otherwise advised in writing, the membership of an individual shall be deemed to be jointly held by the individual and his or her spouse, subject to their compliance with the requirements set forth in Section I of this Article.
 Any provisions relating to the rights and liabilities of joint membership shall apply equally with respect to the individual member and his or her spouse.
-Without limiting the generality of the foregoing, the effect of the hereinafter specified actions by or in respect of the holder of a joint membership shall
+Without limiting the generality of the foregoing, the effect of the hereinafter specified actions by or in respect of the holder of a joint membership shall be as follows:

-(a) The presence at a meeting of either or both shall be regarded as the presence
+(a) The presence at a meeting of either or both shall be regarded as the presence of one member.

 (b) The vote of either separately or both jointly shall constitute one joint vote;

 (c) A waiver of notice signed by either or both shall constitute a joint waiver;

 (d) Notice to either shall constitute notice to both;

 (e) Expulsion of either shall terminate the joint membership;

 (f) Withdrawal of either shall terminate the joint membership;

 (g) Either but not both may be elected or appointed as an officer or board member, provided that both meet the qualifications for such office.